ceresisonline/touchup/README.md

 # touchup

-A shell script used to update various types of packages at the same time on Debian-based systems.
+A shell script used to update various types of packages at the same time on Debian or Arch based systems.
 The script also cleans many often forgotten corners of the Linux system, making it useful for troubleshooting.

 #### To install: